 If you do have to pit them yourself, the best trick I know to speed things up is to crush the olives under a heavy pan or the flat side of a knife to help break the flesh away from the stone within.
 It should be a little easier to remove the pit after that.

-Besides the olives, I add smaller amounts of drained brined capers, a few anchovy fillets, a couple of cloves of garlic, a bit of Dijon mustard, and then lemon juice for acidity.
+In addition to the olives, I add smaller amounts of drained brined capers, a few anchovy fillets, a couple of cloves of garlic, a bit of Dijon mustard, and lemon juice for acidity.

 Fresh herbs, meanwhile, are a fun way to easily change the tapenade's basic flavor.
 I tend to choose among the more common ones from the South of France, like basil, marjoram, rosemary, and/or thyme.

 A splash of good olive oil whipped in at the end loosens the tapenade just enough to make it spreadable.